microchip-pic-avr-examples/avr128da48-cnano-adc-temperature-measurement-mplab/README.md

 ## Setup

-The AVR128DA48 Curiosity Nano Development Board is used as the test platform.
 As an input of the ADC, the internal temperature sensor is used for measurements.
 <br>The following pin configuration must be made for this project:

 |Pin           | Configuration      |